ipaqmaster/vfio/README.md

 With a second GPU present the Looking Glass project could be implemented; leaving the VM headless instead.
 (This flag is being worked on)

-# The script, arguments, and examples
+# The script, arguments, examples and an installation example

-Arguments this script will take [and script Gotchas]

-## Arguments
+## General usage arguments

 `-image /dev/zvol/zpoolName/windows -imageformat raw`